 Food Trucks, Wine, and Pumpkin Picking in Central Jersey ↑

 Once you’re stocked up on apples and homemade pies, head over to Laurita Winery, a sustainable winery (the structures are 150 years old and it relies on solar power) with 40 acres of vineyards for Chardonnay, Cabernet, Merlot, Pinot Gris, Lemberger, Chambourcin, Norton and Zweigelt grapes; 200 acres of woodlands, meadows and pasture; and a rustic inn, complete with spa and equestrian center, if you want to extend your day trip.
 Of course, there’s the standard wine tastings and vineyard tours, but what really makes Laurita special is its fun events.
-This coming weekend, the 8th and 9th, is the Harvest Festival, where you’ll find nearly 20 craft vendors, art demonstrations, and live music.
-The weekends of October 22nd/23rd and November 12th/13th are the Fall Food Truck Festivals.
+The weekend of October 14th and 15th is the Harvest Festival, where you’ll find nearly 20 craft vendors, art demonstrations, and live music.
+The weekends of October October 21st and 22nd and November 11th and 12th are the Fall Food Truck Festivals.
 Reserve a fire pit and enjoy over two dozen food trucks, a cigar tent, live music, and kids’ activities.
 And if you stay until it gets dark, you can sip your vino while enjoying a fireworks display.

 Antiquing and Ghost Tours in Lambertville and New Hope ↑